HSLdevcom/transitlog/README.md

 ## Public review session

-The next review session is on 2019-02-26 from 12:00 to 12:30 UTC.
+The next review session is on 2019-03-26 from 12:00 to 12:30 UTC.
-Please name your avatar if you join us remotely at https://meet.jit.si/transitlog .
+Please let us know beforehand and name your avatar if you join us remotely at https://meet.jit.si/transitlog .

 ## UI project maintainer skills